January 11, 2021 – A series of shut downs, and FBI warnings

 - US deaths 380,670 (4,610 of us died today)

 I wake up to steady thumping upstairs.
 Maybe the Roman Legion is jumping rope now, or teaching aerobics.
-I’ve had to reboot my work laptop at least once a day since Friday.
-It’s super sluggish and hard to connect to both our network and the internet at large.
+My work laptop requires rebooting at least once a day now.
+It’s super sluggish and hard to connect to the WIFI.

 The Trump administration releases all vaccines that were being held back as second doses.
 In Seattle, the Fire Department is certified as a vaccine provider and will now visit adult family homes door-to-door.